These are the families we support at this time:

 Sebastién and Grace Allou are engaged with CAPRO Ministries in Ivory Coast, where it is known as Action Missionnaire Interafricaine (AMI).
 AMI-CAPRO aims to reach the unreached people with the Gospel of Jesus Christ.
 The Allous have been in full-time mission work since 2003.
 They are currently assigned to Bouake, where they are involved in mobilization of churches for mission through discipleship training programs, seminars and conferences; evangelization in collaboration with the churches in the villages; research to identify places without the Gospel and supervising the church-planting work of AMI-CAPRO in the Northeast of the country.
 Their team consists of two couples and two single missionaries.

-The Muvukor family, CAPRO Togo
+The Gnagna family, CAPRO Togo

 The Soper Family, Bogota, Colombia

-The Onyebilanma Family CAP Ministries, Durban, South Africa
+The Onyebilanma Family: CAP Ministries, Durban, South Africa

 Chimezie & Ibidun Onyebilanma are cross-cultural missionaries serving the unreached peoples of Africa since 1995.
 They presently serve as national leaders for CHIBI ARCHIVES PRODUCTION (CAP) – a new mission that is reaching the unreached peoples of Africa by using every tool possible with special emphasis on media.
 They are focused on equipping churches, mobilizing and training new missionaries and initiating pioneer missionary efforts among the unreached in the region especially in the Muslim majority islands on the Indian Ocean.
 In the past decade their pioneer work on the islands of the Indian Ocean has helped towards the birthing of house churches where there were formerly none.
 They are also involved in a TV outreach that covers all of sub-Saharan Africa, reaching hundreds of thousands each week and catalyzing them to be the salt and light that Africa needs.
 They are based in Durban, South Africa, and blessed with five children.
 You can contact the Onyebilanmas at chim@caprosa.org.za.